What is a Corneal Transplant?

 - Treat a severe infection

-If you want to learn more about the benefits of a corneal transplant or to schedule a corneal transplant, contact our Napa, CA office today to request an appointment.
+If you want to learn more about the benefits of a corneal transplant or to schedule a corneal transplant, contact our Napa, CA surgery center today to request an appointment.

 Who are the candidates for a corneal transplant?